h-havenga/jekyll/_posts/2018-04-08-Interactive-radar-map-with-gdal.markdown

 Although not ideal, the tif image can be imported into Mapbox and it works, but a gray radar image makes no sense and it's hard to distinguish dBz.
 Using **gdalinfo** you can inspect the tif or original netcdf file and you'll see it only has one band representing dBz.
-To actually make a color map with something I figured out you have to use **gdaldem**.
+To actually make a color map of dBz I figured out you have to use **gdaldem**.
 First you have to make a color palette and according to gdal's website *"Since GDAL 1.8.0, GMT .cpt palette files are also supported (COLOR_MODEL = RGB only)."*.
 Anyway I didn't use a cpt but it's nice to